marta8919/timer-angular-app/README.md

 ## Goal

-The goal of this project is for me to learn more about Angular.
+The goal of this project is to complete a technical challenge build in Angular.

-## Features
+## Core Features

 - App enables the user to create a timer with a title and a date.

-- The countdown starts when the form is submitted, as long as it passes the validation(Date should not be prior to the day the form is created / Form can only be submitted if title and date is provided).
+- Countdown starts inmedidatelly after submitting the form and updates every second.

-- Title and date will be set on the cookies so when user opens the app timer keeps going on.
+- Title and date will be set on the local storage so data is consistent across reloads.

+- Font size of the title and countdown is adjusted to the width of the screen.

+## Extra Features

+- Validations added so form cannot be submited if the user does not input all the data necessary.

+- Feedback message in case user inputs a date prior to the current day.

+- Submit button added for better accessibility.

-- Reset timer button enables user to reset the timer completely and clear the cookies previously set.
+- Reset timer button added to stop the running timer.

-- Message informing the user when the timer set on the cookies is completed.
+- Success message in place when a timer reaches the desired date.